 All ships created to explore have a standard research laboratory.
 In this case, however, the term “standard” is completely bypassed.
 The concept of the design studio Iddes Yachts complete with a giant sphere is more like a spaceship than a ship.

-The colossus designed by the studio led by the naval architect Iván Salas Jefferson, is called Earth 300, and is designed for the stated ambition of carrying out research expeditions that "tackle the greatest challenges on the planet," according to Jefferson.
+The colossus designed by the studio led by the naval architect Ivan Salas Jefferson, is called earth 300, and is designed for the stated ambition of carrying out research expeditions that “address the planet's greatest challenges,” according to Jefferson.
 It has the crazy length of 300 meters: longer than the Titanic, so to speak.
-In the intentions of the designers, all that space would be chock full of technological tools to make Silicon Valley pale.
+According to the designers, all that space would be packed with technological tools that would make Silicon Valley pale.

 A floating laboratory?
 No, a floating science city.

-In fact, Earth 300 has no less than 22 state-of-the-art laboratories.
-The centerpiece of the ship is the stunning "sphere of science" which resides on the aft deck.
-According to Iddes, the jet-black globe is home to an entire "city of science" devoted to ocean research.
+In fact, Earth 300 has no less than 22 cutting-edge laboratories.
+The centerpiece of the ship is the stunning “science sphere” that resides on the aft deck.
+According to Iddes, the jet-black globe hosts an entire “science city” dedicated to ocean research.

 As you might expect, the ship also incorporates the latest in robotics and AI technology, and a fleet of advanced submarine vessels to embark on deep research.